7 hard-boiled eggs

 My thoughts:I keep adding dandelion greens to my produce delivery when they are available.
 They are a seasonal change from other dark greens and I find they do very well in salads.
 It seems silly to spend a couple of dollars on something that we have in our own admittedly weedy backyard but we have three dogs and well, I don't want to eat anything they or I stepped on.

 I've been on a bit of an egg salad kick lately (it is like deviled eggs but I can eat it for lunch and no one looks askance!) so it seemed natural to toss them in.
-I actually used my herb scissors to cut them up because they were huge and the stem and ribs were a bit thick on this batch so it was easier to just to cut them with my fancy chiffonade producing scissors than to remove the ribs and chop.
+I actually used my herb scissors to cut up the greens because they were huge and the stem and ribs were a bit thick on this batch so it was easier to just to cut them with my fancy chiffonade producing scissors than to remove the ribs and chop.
 Dandelion greens can veer to the bitter side but I don't normally find them more robust than say endive or arugula.
 The smoky jalapeño and paprika added a slightly spicy savoriness to the eggs that the greens complemented.
 It made for quite a treat on a hot day.